MapleCCC/ABSort/README.md

   -y, --yes                       Bypass all confirmation prompts.
 Dangerous
                                   option.
 Not recommended.

+  --dfs                           Sort in depth-first order.
+  --bfs                           Sort in breadth-first order.
   --version                       Show the version and exit.
   -h, /?, --help                  Show this message and exit.